sl-miguel/sl-miguel/README.md

 - 👋 Hi, I’m Miguel S.
 - 👀 I’m interested in Javascript
 - 🌱 I’m currently learning Web Components.
-- 💞️ I'm in love with foxes.
+- 💞️ I love foxes.

 <!---
 sl-miguel/sl-miguel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.